 When it comes to commercial haunted house attractions, owners and operators want to provide plenty of healthy scares for their customers.
 But they also have a far more important mission: visitor safety.

 From fire safety issues to vandalism and even assault, haunted house operators face security concerns of all kinds.
-Maryland Security Professionals takes a look at the potential risks and security solutions for proprietors this Halloween.
+Maryland Security Professionals takes a look at the potential risks and security concerns and provides business security systems as solutions for proprietors this Halloween.

 Controlled chaos is the secret to any successful haunted attraction.

 The most cautious operators may opt to place custom business security cameras in every room.
 Uniformed and costumed security guards on the grounds provide an added layer of security to ensure that everyone is enjoying themselves and acting appropriately.
 Any performers should be thoroughly vetted and trained for dealing with the public in this type of setting.

 “There are a lot of haunts that will just take any actor if they’re short for the night,” Mike Fitzpatrick, owner of Chicago’s Evil Intentions, told the Beacon-News.
 “We don’t just take chances on anybody.”